claudiotx/nodejs-express-api-boilerplate-enterprise-grade/README.md

 # Enterprise Grade Node.js Boilerplate
 The main purpose of this repository is to provide a solid boilerplate base project to startups that want to have a quality and solid API backend in Node.js (without views).
+This project is biased on my vision of how an enterprise grade app should be, it may not be aligned with yours.
 This boilerplate assumes an explicit separation between frontend and backend.
 I try my best to keep the repository up to date.
 Community contributions are most welcome.
+(Open an Issue or fork/clone and PR against #master) Powered by: coderecipes.org

-## TLDR;
+## TLDR; DO NOT SKIP THIS!
+- Dev: `npm run watch`
+- Deploy: `npm run build`
+- Tests: `npm run test`
+- Do NOT bypass TypeScript Lint;
+- Do NOT use plain JS files;
+- Avoid using `any` for type assignment;
+- Write E2E and Unit Tests in TS
 - Do NOT store sensitive information in your `env` Folder!
 Use environment variables on the host, process manager or container which is running your app.
-- Do not bypass TypeScript Lint
-- Do not use plain JS files
-- Do not use `any` for type assignment
-- Dev: npm run watch
-- Deploy: npm run build

 ## Main Features
 * TypeScript